GameSoundCon

-GameSoundCon is a conference and seminar on videogame music and video game sound design.
+GameSoundCon is a conference and seminar on video game music and video game sound design.
 GameSoundCon began as a multi-city conference providing seminars occurring 2-4 times per year in various cities in the US on creating music and sound effects for videogames.
 Speakers and panelists from throughout the industry cover topics ranging from composing game music to game sound design and the business of game sound.

 Background

 The first GameSoundCon was held in Los Angeles at the Hyatt Regency Century City Century Place in September 2009, primarily designed for composers, sound designers and audio engineers with little or no experience in games, but experience in traditional media such as music/TV/film.

 In the 2009 GameSoundCon conferences, two parallel content tracks were given.
 In the first track, called "Main Game Audio Sessions," tutorials and panel sessions included: Composing Game Music, Game Audio Tech 1& 2, Game Sound Design as well as roundtables on business issues, casual game music and licensing.
 In the second track, staff from MTV's Harmonix Music Systems gave tutorials on how to create content for the ill-fated Rock Band Network.

 In 2011, hands-on training sessions in FMOD were added, taught by Stephan Schutze.
 In 2013,Wwise sessions were added as well.